tlind15/SCM_543/README.md

 ###Usage
 To start GUI run command

-   java Main_GUI
+ - java Main_GUI

 To create repo:

+1. Run GUI

-   Enter the Username, the location of the files you would like to copy, and where the repo will be located.
+2. Enter the Username, the location of the files you would like to copy, and where the repo will be located.

-   Then hit 'create'.
+3. Then hit 'create'.

 To view activity logs

-   Run GUI
+1. Run GUI

-   Click View, Go to Activity Logs and a display will appear.
+2. Click View, go to Activity Logs and a display will appear.

 ###Extra Features
 User friendly GUI that prompts users for inputs, allows them to create the repo with a single button click, and displays manifest files.